-The smartphone camera evolution is unstoppable, most of the brands are now offering good camera features on different levels of the price segment.
+The smartphone camera evolution is unstoppable; most brands now offer good camera features on different levels of the price segment.
 As proof, even the features that we never ask for as a regular consumer, brands gave it.
-For example, does a regular consumer like me, ask Leica or Sony to partner with smartphone brands?
-The reality now, if you want the best camera phone, you can either choose Huawei with Leica or Vivo with Gimbal to name a few, I know there are several models and brands that we can choose from in the market, but these two (brands) so far is what we’re currently reviewing that deliver good image and video quality.
+For example, does a typical consumer like me ask Leica or Sony to partner with smartphone brands?
+The reality now, if you want the best camera phone, you can either choose Huawei with Leica or Vivo with Gimbal; I know there are several models and brands that we can choose from in the market, but these two (brands) so far is what we’re currently reviewing that deliver good image and video quality.
 However, we think, in choosing the right camera phone, you should always consider the primary objectives of having one.

 And what are those?

-Okay, there are a lot of things that we wanted to suggest that you may want to consider before deciding to invest or buy the dream camera phone of your choice.
+Okay, there are many things that we wanted to suggest that you may want to consider before deciding to invest or buy the dream camera phone of your choice.
 For this round, we will only discuss two aspects.
 Digital or Print?

 First, ask yourself, what will be my desired output from my camera phone?
-If you’re a photography enthusiast and you only wanted the final product to be posted online or let’s say purely digital usage, it’s fine to get a mid-ranger with at least have a 48MP main camera sensor, with Ultra-wide feature and Telephoto capability.
-Most of the smartphone nowadays has PRO mode in this range, you can maximize this feature to generate decent shot, it’s like a DSLR in your pocket.
-But don’t expect too much on the functionality such as WB, aperture, and DOF settings because smartphone cameras still have certain settings limitations for now on this aspect.
+Suppose you’re a photography enthusiast and you only wanted the final product to be posted online or, let’s say, purely digital usage.
+In that case, it’s OK to get a mid-ranger with at least having a 48MP primary camera sensor with Ultra-wide feature and Telephoto capability.
+Nowadays, most smartphones have PRO mode in this range; you can maximize this feature to generate a decent shot; it’s like a DSLR in your pocket.
+But don’t expect too much on the functionality such as WB, aperture, and DOF settings because smartphone cameras still have specific settings limitations for now on this aspect.

-Second, if you want your photos to be printed or eventually put on the wall (physically), we suggest you choose the high-end or premium camera phone with a 64MP or higher camera sensor, an Ultra-wide feature, Tele-photo, and macro lens capacity.
-With this precise camera feature, you are secured in producing extra decent quality photos.
-Some smartphone brands nowadays have a DSLR-like feature that produces RAW output option, in which you can edit subsequently in a various professional photo editors such as Lightroom or Photoshop, but you need to check the compatibility remarks of your brand just to be sure.
+Second, suppose you want your photos printed or eventually put on the wall (physically).
+In that case, we suggest you choose the high-end or premium camera phone with a 64MP or higher camera sensor, an Ultra-wide feature, telephoto, and macro lens capacity.
+With this particular camera feature, you are secured in producing extra decent quality photos.
+Some smartphone brands nowadays have a DSLR-like feature that makes RAW output option, in which you can edit subsequently in various professional photo editors such as Lightroom or Photoshop.
+Still, you need to check the compatibility remarks of your brand to be sure.